Trade directory · New Haven metro · Connecticut

 2

-File application with Connecticut Department of Consumer Protection including experience documentation, background check, and $440 in fees.
+File P-1 Contractor License application with Connecticut Department of Consumer Protection.
+Include experience documentation, references, and $100 application fee.

 02/06